 Every applicant must submit:

-- Business resume
+- Business resume (not your acting or design resume)

 - Customized cover letter detailing why you are interested in this specific internship at our organization